Xilinx/kria-dfx-apps/README.md

 # Steps for running Jupyter Notebooks in browser

-Notebook are available in the left side panel
+Open a jupyter launcher (Ctrl+Shift+L) and open a terminal

-Open a jupyter launcher (big plus symbol on left panel) and open a terminal
+Notebooks are available in the left side panel

 There are five example notebooks available

 1. AES128 image encryption and decryption

     Pre-requisite: